Certified by the California Department of Education

 Rachel Bateson, Naturalist Instructor

-Rachel Bateson grew up in the foothills below Wrightwood.
-In sixth grade, she attended Outdoor Science School right here at the Wrightwood site.
+Rachel Bateson grew up in the foothills near Wrightwood.
+In sixth grade, she attended outdoor science school right here at the Wrightwood site.
 She earned her B.S. in Wildlife and Wildlands Conservation at Brigham Young University in Provo, UT.
-While in school, she spent a summer on a ranch in the beautiful Bighorn Mountains in Wyoming as a hiking guide/naturalist while running a kids program.
-After finishing school, she became an instructor an outdoor science school located in the Great Smoky Mountains of Tennessee.
-During her free time, she enjoys hiking, horseback riding, camping, boating and playing with her dogs.
-This year is Rachel’s second year at our Wrightwood site,l and she is so excited and happy to be back.
+Rachel has spent some time on a ranch in the beautiful Bighorn Mountains in Wyoming as a hiking guide and naturalist while running a kid’s program.
+She has also been an outdoor science school instructor in the Great Smoky Mountains of Tennessee.
+Recently, she completed a course to become a certified California Naturalist.
+During her free time, Rachel loves to botanize, collect rocks, go camping and backpacking, read, play with dogs and horses, and learn.
+This year is Rachel’s third year working at the Wrightwood site and she is still so happy and excited to be here.

 Bobby Pfeiffer, Naturalist Instructor